cladur/cladur.github.io/content/projects/silence/index.md

 Through out the development of this project we learned a lot about the game development and the process of creating a game from scratch.

 There were many aspects about the game which increased the size of our scope:
-- **True** 3D game, instead of something like 2.5D,
+- True **3D** game, instead of something like 2.5D,
-- Stealth genre, which required solid AI and level design,
+- **Stealth** genre, which required solid AI and level design,
-- Coop, which makes the game harder to playtest, balance and design.
+- **Coop**, which makes the game harder to playtest, balance and design.
 Also puts more pressure on the rendering system.

 Despite the huge scope and limited resources, we managed to ship a demo that is both fun to play and has a good amount of content.